Skip to main content

 Property-tax relief overview

 If you own your home, check your county first.
 Hawaii property-tax relief is county-run, not handled on the state income-tax return.
 Also, do not assume the income test matches Hawaii taxable income.
-For example, the Honolulu homeowner tax credit brochure says the city uses combined gross income of all titleholders, including taxable and nontaxable income.
+Some county programs count taxable and nontaxable income together.
+If you need a wider comparison, use our property tax relief by state guide.

 County What older homeowners should check first Key rule or deadline to know

-City and County of Honolulu (Oahu) Home Exemption and the Real Property Tax Credit for Homeowners The city’s official guide says the home exemption is $120,000 under age 65 and $160,000 at age 65 or older.
+City and County of Honolulu (Oahu) Honolulu home exemption and the homeowner tax credit brochure The home exemption is $120,000 under age 65 and $160,000 at age 65 or older.
 Home exemption filings use a September 30 deadline preceding the tax year.
-The homeowner tax credit is annual, uses a gross-income cap of $80,000, requires a home exemption already in effect, and says no titleholder may own other property anywhere.
+The 2026-2027 homeowner tax credit application was due September 30, 2025, used a gross-income cap of $80,000, required a home exemption, and did not allow any titleholder to own other property.
+Ask when the next annual credit cycle opens.
 Tax Relief Office: 808-768-3205.

-County of Maui (Maui, Molokai, Lanai) Homeowner Exemption and Circuit Breaker Tax Credit Maui’s official FAQ says the homeowner exemption is $300,000.
-The county says the circuit breaker may help when real property taxes exceed 2% of gross income, and the official tax relief page says applications are accepted August 1 through December 31.
-Maui’s FAQ also says the homeowner generally must have had a home exemption for five of the prior six tax years to receive the circuit breaker credit.
+County of Maui (Maui, Molokai, Lanai) Maui tax relief page and home exemption claim Maui’s home exemption reduces taxable assessed value by $300,000.
+The circuit breaker may help when real property taxes exceed 2% of gross income.
+Applications are usually accepted August 1 through December 31.
+The homeowner generally must have had a home exemption for five of the prior six tax years to receive the circuit breaker credit.

 Use this section as a map, not the final word.
-If property tax is your main problem, go next to your county office or your deeper property-tax-relief guide.
+If property tax is your main problem, call your county office and ask what is already on file.
 In Hawaii, county rules, proof requirements, and deadlines often matter more than the state return.

 Rent rebate or circuit-breaker overview